hyperfiddle/hyperfiddle/README.md

 ## Progressive enhancement to customize the object navigator core with web technologies

-Technically this is a Electric v2 app using prerelease primitives from last year, we still need to upgrade it to latest.
+Technically this is a Electric v2 app using prerelease Hyperfiddle primitives from last year, we still need to upgrade it to latest.
 But you can see where we are going with this.

 [![2024_jgit_history_gui.png](./docs/2024_jgit_history_gui.png)](./docs/2024_jgit_history_gui.png)